taichi-dev/taichi/docs/debugging.rst

     AssertionError

 See?
-Our exception hook has removed some useless Taichi internal frames from traceback, and what's more, although not visible in doc, the output is **colorful**!
+Our exception hook has removed some useless Taichi internal frames from traceback.
+What's more, although not visible in the doc, the output is **colorful**!